 Em doesn't directly address the central question posed—to him, being "successful" means being considered the best or among the best—nor does he touch on how streaming has allowed artists who "make wack songs" to become successful, but Rosenberg's follow-up answer hit the nail on the head.

 "I think it's not so much the quality has gone down as the fact that this access to be able to post your music for the world to see and hear immediately has removed the barrier to entry," Rosenberg explained to Billboard writer Dan Rys.
 "So you're able to post things that, maybe earlier on, you wouldn't have had the ability to get people to hear because it probably wasn't good enough."

-Eminem agrees: "You wake up and people are like, 'Alright, what are you going to put out now?'
+"You wake up and people are like, 'Alright, what are you going to put out now?'
 What do you think, I made my album last night?"
+Eminem said.